JB Charleston Airman exceeds standards, earns multiple awards for accomplishments

 |0

-This work, JB Charleston Airman exceeds standards, earns multiple awards for accomplishments, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JB Charleston Airman exceeds standards, earns multiple awards for accomplishments, by SrA Allison Payne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT